Best Vacations With Kids

 Any parent knows that traveling with kids is an exercise in logistical planning.
-The good news is many all-inclusive vacation spots now exist that strive to understand what families need -- and provide it.
+The good news is that many all-inclusive vacation spots now strive to understand what families need — and provide it.

-Tops on parents' wish list are activities to keep Junior occupied, a plentiful and always available supply of kid-friendly food (think buffet), family-friendly sleeping arrangements and even an extra set of hands to ensure Mom and Dad get a break too.
+Tops on parents' wish list are activities to keep Junior occupied; a plentiful and always-available supply of kid-friendly food (think buffets); family-friendly sleeping arrangements; and even an extra set of hands to ensure that Mom and Dad get a break, too.

 Deals vary, but your bill at most all-inclusive resorts includes lodging, food and drink (including alcoholic beverages), transportation to and from the resort, taxes, gratuities, non-motorized water sports, organized games and activities, kiddie clubs (though some resorts add a fee for this) and evening entertainment.